georgeanndata/data_engineer/Projects/Insurance/README.md

 csv_file_data.info()
 ```

-I then took the dataframe used SQLAcademy to imported it into the Postgres database.
+I then took the dataframe and used SQLAcademy to import the data into the Postgres database.

 ```python
 #####################################################